osaidahmed/High-Performance-Video-Streaming-from-QNX-8.0-to-a-Host-PC/README.md

 ---

 ### Connection & Data Protocol
 This solution uses a standard TCP socket stream for communication.
-The C client on QNX utilizes the native libsocket library to send a continuous stream of raw, uncompressed 640x480 BGR8888 pixel data.
+The C client on QNX utilizes the native libsocket library to send a continuous stream of BGR8888 pixel data.

 The Python server on Windows then uses the standard socket library to receive this data for processing with OpenCV